-This engine will operate on any traditional O-Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
-The Hi-rail wheel version operates on O-42 curves and the Scale wheel version operates on 31" radius curves.
+This engine will operate on any traditional O-Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track with O-72 curves.
 It is also compatible with most standard AC transformers and DC power packs.
-(See page 49 and 50 for a complete list of compatible transformers, power packs, and wiring instructions.)
+(See page 48 and 49 for a complete list of compatible transformers, power packs, and wiring instructions.)